Creativity blossoms in Southern Indiana. With magnificent murals, striking statues and local galleries, SoIN is an art lover’s paradise!

 Congrats!
 You've done it!
 You've experienced the vibrancy of Southern Indiana’s local art, and now it's time to claim your well-deserved poster through the Inspired SoIN app.
 Simply go to the “Rewards” section on your passport and tap “Claim Now” under the “Inspired SoIN Poster Prize."
 This beautiful poster serves as a lasting reminder of your unforgettable journey.

-Keep in mind that each check-in earns an entry into the grand prize drawing for the “SoIN to Art” package.
-The package includes an art party for 10 at Viva Art with catering from Union GameYard and Restaurant.
+Keep in mind that each check-in earns an entry into the “SoIN to Art” grand prize drawing!

 Sign Up Today!